ahrimhan/ahrimhan.github.io/_pages/insightapplication.md

 I explain my motivation and interests to become a data scientist and summarize projects related to data science in the link: [data science](https://ahrimhan.github.io/datascience/).

 ## 6. Data Engineering
-Why are you interested in Data Engineering Fellowship?
-Your Data Engineering specific skills and qualifications?

 Yes, I am also interested in applying for the Data Engineering Fellows Program.
+I live in Irvine and want to work in Orange County, but I am available to move to Silicon Valley or Seattle areas next summer.

 I understand the importance of data collection, storage, and processing because I have had difficulty obtaining the quality of the data.
 The larger the amount of data, the more important it becomes to collect and process the data smarter.
 I think that the ability to process data directly is like a chef can cook more delicious food with better ingredients, so I want to have the data engineering skill in order to become an advanced data scientist.